 Cinnamon’s natural habitat is in moist areas.
-So for this first step, we recommend mixing the substrate with the seeds and leaving them in a bowl in a shady area.
+Thus, for this first step, we recommend mixing the substrate with the seeds and leaving them in a bowl in a shady area.

-Cinnamon cannot go without water.
-The soil you’re going to use for this is perfect, so simply watering once or twice a day will be sufficient.
+Cinnamon can’t go without water.
+However, the soil you’re going to use for this is perfect, so simply watering once or twice a day will be enough.

 At this time, the plant will be mature and you can transplant it into a final pot.
-Think about the size of the plant, because the stalk will depend on the container.
+Think about the size of the plant because the best container will depend on the stalk.

 Place it in a brighter spot

 Once you’re ready for this, the seeds will appreciate a bit of light.
-But remember, the sun rays cannot hit the plants directly.
+But remember, the sun rays shouldn’t hit the plants directly.

-At this stage you need to make sure they get enough water, just like the beginning.
-The soil you’re using is perfect for keeping it moist.
-If you water too much however, you could rot the roots.
+At this stage, you need to make sure they get enough water, just like at the beginning.
+You need to remember that the substrate you use is ideal to ensure humidity.
+Don’t water it too much, though, because you could rot the roots if you do.

 Using these simple steps will lead you to success without much effort.
-In addition to its nutritive properties, you’ll leave your friends speechless with its precious summertime leaves.
+In addition to its nutritional properties, you’ll leave your friends speechless with its lovely summertime leaves.

 Whether they’re yellow or you choose the white variety, they add an incredible decorative touch.
 They also leave a delicious aroma that will fill your house, giving it a great ambiance.